withastro/astro/examples/blog/README.md

 This Template can be used as a primary launch pad to get your own Blog site up and running with little effort as possible.
 Or as a educational demonstration.

-Regardless of your intentions, we simply wish for you to truly explore and learn how to get the most from Astro and this template is created in such a way to allow you to do so.
+Regardless of your intentions, we simply wish for you to truly explore and learn how to get the most from Astro and this template has been created in such a way to allow you to do so.

-Feel free to check [our documentation](https://github.com/snowpackjs/astro) if you get stuck or jump into our [Discord server](https://astro.build/chat) to speak to other Astronauts.
+Feel free to check [our documentation](https://github.com/snowpackjs/astro) if you get stuck or jump into our [Discord server](https://astro.build/chat) to speak with other Astronauts.